Olugbenga2000/forta-native-swap-bot/README.md

 ### RABBY.IO HACK
 npm run tx [0xddffcfd4a7d85d701f9e3485f88b3966bb589507706b76bc293460ba96bc2ef4],[0x20c7d62953253a0c7718322ede8aec763a74176330898e35797914f81f920379]

-for alerts to be raised for these test data, the various thresholds should be set to their default values.
+for alerts to be raised for these test data, the `BLOCK_DELAY` should be set to 0 and other thresholds should be set to their default values.